MATHS 1012 - Mathematics IB

 - demonstrated through appropriate and relevant assessment

-Required ResourcesA set of Course Notes should be purchased from the Online Shop and picked up from the Image and Copy centre, Level 1 in the Hughes Building.
-Alternatively these will be available as a PDF on the MyUni site for this course.
+Required ResourcesA set of Course Notes are available as a PDF on the MyUni site for this course.
 (More specific details will be provided on MyUni.)

 - Poole, D., Linear Algebra: a Modern Introduction 4th edition (Cengage Learning)